gemmanewton1/wit-hackathon-ui/README.md

 #### 🗄️ Database
 - MongoDB - Flexible NoSQL database (Requires Docker or Rancher Desktop to run locally)

-Note:  If you choose **Streamlit** for your frontend, you do **not** need to set up a database.
-However, this means you won’t be able to store data persistently.

 ## 📚 Getting Started